 Maine.
 On February 9, 2023, Maine Commission's Consumer Assistance and Safety Division ("Advocacy Staff") filed a Request for Formal Investigation requesting that the Maine Commission open a formal, enforcement investigation to review whether the Company's subsidiary, Electricity Maine, LLC (EME), is in compliance with the Maine Commission's Rules.
 During a special deliberative session, the same day, the Maine Commission announced it would proceed with a formal investigation of EME, which was noticed in a Notice of Enforcement Investigation issued February 10, 2023 (Docket No. 2023-00024).
 The Company met with Advocacy Staff over the course of several months to address concerns.
 As a result, the Company and the Advocacy Staff have agreed to a settlement in principle pursuant to which customers would receive certain limited refunds on their energy bill.
-This settlement is pending, and the Maine Commission is required to approve the settlement.
-The Commission did not approve the settlement and the Company is working with Advocacy Staff to have the settlement offer reviewed further and approved.
-The Company is working with the Commission and believes this matter will not have a material impact on the Company.
+This settlement is pending, and On October 18, 2024, the Maine Commission approved EME's proposed settlement.